jessicarush/react-notes/add_react_to_html.md

-# Add a React to Existing HTML
+# Add React to Existing HTML

 Typically we would want to create a standalone SPA using `create-react-app`, but what options do we have if we want to include our React project into an existing html doc?